QuarticCat/yacis/README.md

 $ cmake --build .
 ```

-Now you have a executable file named "yacis".
+Now you have an executable file named "yacis".

 Let's have a test: